ROZBEH/CarND-Behavioral-Cloning-P3/README.md

 * The architecure worked pretty well and I have not spend that much time figuring it out.
 * Since the testing environment was the same as the training one, number of epoch was chosen .
 * Lines 67-85 in model.py are for the model implementation in Keras.
+* Network was trained with two epochs.
+Whenever I used more than two epochs, overfitting occurred.
+* Adam Optimizer was used to minimize the output loss.
+* Mean Square Error(MSE) was used as a measurement of the systems loss.

 </br>
 </br>
 <br></br>